St Lawrence SEND Report 2020-21

 Class teachers are responsible for:

-The SENCO at St Lawrence is Wendy Turner.
+The SENDCo at St Lawrence is Wendy Turner.
 She is responsible for:

-Governors are responsible for making sure that the necessary support is made for any child who attends the school who has SEN. The designated governor for SEN is Sarah Broadbent and Greg O'Rourke who can be contacted via the school office.
+Governors are responsible for making sure that the necessary support is made for any child who attends the school who has SEN. The designated governor for SEND is Caroline Weighton who can be contacted via the school office.

 How are teachers in the school helped to work with children with SEN and what training do they have?